Thanks to Cricut for sponsoring this post. As always, all opinions are my own.

 - Place Cricut Glitter Iron On onto Cricut Cutting Mat and load mat in Cricut Explore Air.

 - Send file to print (make sure you select Mirror Image for iron on).

-- Once image is cut to vinyl, remove mat.
+- Once the image is cut to vinyl, remove the mat.

 - Make sure you follow full application instructions.
 Make sure to pre-heat, heat, and post-heat your images for the recommended amount of time to help the iron-on material set into the fibers shirt you are adhering the iron-on to.